-There is a change in the MVAr tariff foreseen in the tariff proposal for the period 2024-2027.
-Instead of using the "butterfly band" as presented before, it is proposed to use a flat band as the differentiator for the MVAr tariff, as shown in Figure 4.
-The reason for the change is the alignment with article 324 of the Federal grid code.
+There is a change in the MVAr tariff adapoted in the tariff proposal for the period 2024-2027.
+Instead of using the "butterfly band" as presented before, a flat band will be used as the differentiator for the MVAr tariff, as shown in Figure 4.
+The design was chosen in alignment with article 324 of the Federal grid code, which also defines the limits.
 This effectively solves the issue for sites with both consumption and injection since the dependency on active power consumption/injection has been removed.
 For further details, please refer to the tariff proposal for the period 2024-2027.